bitpay/bitcore-lib/README.md

 ## Building the Browser Bundle

-To build a bitcore-lib-dash full bundle for the browser:
+To build a dashcore-lib full bundle for the browser:

 ```sh
 npm run build